Don Keefer: Early life and career

 Born in Highspire, Pennsylvania in August 1916, Donald Keefer was the youngest of three sons of Edna (née Hood) and John E. Keefer, who worked as a butcher.
 When he was in his early twenties, "Don" moved to New York City, where he attended the American Academy of Dramatic Arts, graduating from that prestigious acting school in 1939.
 That same year, at the New York World's Fair, he performed various roles on stage in excerpts of works by William Shakespeare.
 During the 1940s, Keefer found work as supporting characters in Broadway plays such as Junior Miss and Othello.
 He also began studying method acting in Manhattan as an early member of The Actors Studio.
 In this period, he gained some early experience and performed in the new medium of television.
 In 1947, Keefer appeared in a televised presentation of Shakespeare's play Twelfth Night and in an episode of the anthology series Kraft Television Theatre.
-The next year, he performed again on Kraft Theatre in an episode titled "The Silver Cord".
+The next year, he performed again on Kraft Theatre in an episode titled "The Silver Cord".The Twilight Zone and the original Broadway production of Death of a Salesman, Keefer served in the U.S. Army in Europe during World War II from 1943 to 1946.
+Before his military service, he had been studying at Pasadena Junior College from 1942 to 1943.

 By 1949, Keefer was back on Broadway as a cast member in the acclaimed production of Arthur Miller's play Death of a Salesman, directed by Elia Kazan.
 Keefer's exposure in that play led to his first movie role, reprising his performance as Bernard in the 1951 film version of Death of a Salesman.
 He soon appeared in other films, including The Girl in White (1952), The Caine Mutiny (1954), Six Bridges to Cross (1955), Away All Boats (1956), and Hellcats of the Navy (1957).
 Increasingly, however, Keefer in the 1950s began focusing on performing on the "small screen", accepting more roles in a wide variety of television series.